benhuds/benhuds.github.io/posts/2018-05-28-redis-bloom.md

 - $h_2(x)$ = $123x + 4$

 Keep in mind these are random functions for the purposes of this example.
-Since we're starting with the empty set, our Bloom filter just looks like:
+Since we're starting with the empty set, our Bloom filter is just a list of 0's:

 [0,0,0,0,0,0,0,0,0,0]